saldestella/Frontends/README.md

 # Frontends
-This repository contains some of the pracice exercises that I've finished form Frontend Mentor
+This repository contains some of the practice exercises that I've finished from Frontend Mentor